IHI Patient Safety Congress

 General Conference (May 15-16): $1,250 US

 Group Rates: Groups of 3 or more receive 15% off per person for the General Conference days

-(Note: The group discount for the General Conference is 15% off the regular rate of $1,250 per person.)
+Note: The group discount for the General Conference is 15% off the regular rate and does not apply to the early bird rate.

 If you are registering three or more people, the group rate will automatically apply to your rate.
 To register a group of 51 or more people, fill out the Group Registration form.

 Important instructions for group registration:

 - A group can register at any time before the start of the Patient Safety Congress.
 Before you register your group, please be sure that everyone has an IHI account.
 If they do not, please have them create an account here.